SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 **The Cold War gave an opportunity for the capitalist French Republic and the communist PRC an opportunity of cross-aisle collaboration: leveraging shared gains under political pragmatism and rallying citizens through a sense of nationalistic pride whilst resisting fundimental changes of values and morals.**

 - The cold war created the ideal circumstance for sino-french collaboration
-	- On the Chinese side, they saw the Cold War as an opportunity of growth admidst European chaos:
+	- On the Chinese side, they saw the Cold War as an opportunity of growth and assertion of national identity admidst European chaos:
 		-  AM Zhou Enlai concluded that he Sino-Soviet split + US Soviet Nuclear Reapporachment — a product of the cold war — means that international BoP will change soon, so might as well build relations with France (connect CA)
 		- AJ Mao departed from his earlier thinking of Europe in two **a la cold war** and moved to a European countries is unhappy with both US and Soviet stance (connect CA)
+		-  AE PRC did not want USSR to represent China wrt LTBT b/c of discontent; to this day PRC claim LTBT deprived them of nuclear development rights
 	- On the French side, the combination of the the cuban missle crisis + LTBT gave the french a carrot and a stick to persue idependent dipolmacy from major European powers
 		-  *The carrot*: L1B cuban missle crisis showed that american/russia did not want to make world go kaboom, so medium states feel better to persue independent policies
 		- *The stick*: AE The actualy LTBT doesen't really matter to the French, but its more about deGaulle not wanting to be the dog of British-American-Soviet relations